NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 *C*:
-constant that determines the aggressiveness of CUBIC in competing with other congestion control algorithms in high BDP networks.
+constant that determines the aggressiveness of CUBIC in competing with other congestion control algorithms in high-BDP networks.
 Please see
 {{discussion}} for more explanation on how it is set.
 The unit for *C* is